wp-plugins/custom-content-type-manager/readme.txt

 = What types of custom fields are supported? =

-Text fields, textarea, WYSIWYG, dropdowns (with customizable options), checkboxes, and media fields (which allow the user to select an image, video, or audio clip).
+Text fields, textarea, WYSIWYG, dropdowns (with customizable options), checkboxes, image fields, media fields (which allow the user to select an image, video, or audio clip), and relation fields (which allow the user to select another post of any type to be related to).

 = How do I add images or video into a custom field? =

-The media-related custom fields tie into WordPress' "attachment" posts.
-You must first upload media items using the WordPress manager before they will be available for selection for your custom field.
-In the left-hand admin menu, select the "Media" menu, and "Add New".
-Add images or videos as you would normally.
-Once they have been uploaded to your site, you will be able to select them for any media-related custom field.
+The media-related custom fields tie into WordPress' "attachment" posts, so if you have already uploaded images or video using the Media menu, they will show up for selection when edit a post using a custom image or media field.
+You can now choose "Add New Image" when you browse existing images.

 = How do I make my custom field values show up in my templates? =